What Should You Do When Your Dog Has Been Attacked by Another Dog in Phoenix?

 Our Phoenix dog injury lawyers have handled many cases where a client's dog has been attacked or seriously injured by another dog.
 We also have helped many people who have been attacked by another dog.
-The Husband and Wife Law Team at Breyer Law Offices, P.C. understands how a pet can be a viable member of the family unit and how this kind of loss can affect clients.
+The Husband & Wife Law Team understands how a pet can be a viable member of the family unit and how this kind of loss can affect clients.

 Contact us today to talk about your case.
 Your consultation is absolutely free, and there's no obligation to use our services.
 You won't pay us anything unless we win your case.
 If we don't get you money for your dog's injuries, then our services are free.
 That's our guarantee.

 - When Dogs Bite Dogs: How to Protect Yourself and Your Pets

 - What to Do When Another Dog Bites Your Dog

 During a free consultation, we will look at the important aspects of your case, answer your questions, and explain your legal rights and options clearly.
 All submissions are confidentially reviewed by Mark Breyer.